Ashok0/EnderalVREssentials/README.md

 2. Close Mod Organizer 2 if open
 3. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
 4. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info
+5. Download Synthesis from [HERE](https://github.com/Mutagen-Modding/Synthesis/releases/) and extract it to a folder anywhere on your drive called \Sythesis\.
-5. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Synthesis\ > Select Synthesis.exe > OK
+6. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the \mods\ subfolder in your MO2 folder and select "Open"
-6. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
+7. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
-7. Select Synthesis from upper right dropdown and click RUN
+8. Select Synthesis from upper right dropdown and click RUN
-8. Select Skyrim VR
+9. Select Skyrim VR
-9. Select Git Repository (2nd icon in upper left)
+10. Select Git Repository (2nd icon in upper left)
-10. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
+11. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
-11. Click RUN icon
+12. Click RUN icon
-12. Wait for the utility to report "Completed" and close Synthesis.
+13. Wait for the utility to report "Completed" and close Synthesis.
 If Synthesis errors out when patching SkyVRaan, try the following:
 	- Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
 	- Click "Skyrim VR" in the top bar.
 Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-13. Right click on "Overwrite" and select "Create Mod".
+14. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Synthesis output and click OK.
-14. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
+15. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
-15. Revert the upper right dropdown bar back to "SKSE".
+16. Revert the upper right dropdown bar back to "SKSE".
-16. You may need to re-run this process if you change your load order.
+17. You may need to re-run this process if you change your load order.

 ### DynDOLOD Configuration
 DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.